msp-strath/three-times/content/basics/recursion.md

 (`x`)
 is `0`.

-We can even use this approach to recurse over lists, by making the list smaller for each recursive call.
+We can even use this approach to iterate over lists, by making the list smaller for each recursive call.
 The base case being the empty list.
 For example,